-Hollywood comes to downtown Tulsa: 'Killers of the Flower Moon' filming draws stars, onlookers
+'Killers of the Flower Moon' filming draws stars, onlookers to downtown Tulsa

 The duo rented a hotel room at the Hyatt Regency Tulsa Downtown Saturday night so they could drink watermelon wine coolers at the rooftop swimming pool and then set their alarms bright and early on Sunday morning.

 “We were out here at 7 a.m.!” said Conner-Todd.
-“We saw DeNiro leaving his black SUV.
+“We saw DeNiro leaving in his black SUV.
 He rolled his window down and waved at us and we got it on video.”

 “It’s so exciting for this to be happening in Tulsa.
 I hope the movie turns out great.
 We’re planning on going to the premiere because you just know it’s going to be here somewhere,” she said.